 ROGER MILLER -- COUNTRY'S WACKY WORDSMITH

-NASHVILLE 1950s — Country music was in a dark hollow.
+NASHVILLE 1950s — Country music was in a dark hollow — “where the sun don’t never shine.”
 The Opry was still Grand but getting Old.
-Every lanky guy with a git-tar wanted to be Hank, every gal with a perm and pressed blouse wanted to be Patsy.
+Every lanky guy with a git-tar wanted to be Hank and every gal with a perm and pressed blouse wanted to be Patsy.
 But sittin’ ‘round drinkin’ with the rest of the guys were the outlaws.
-Willie and Waylon, and an witty Oklahoman named Roger.
+Willie and Waylon, and a witty Oklahoman named Roger.

 Roger Miller did not write songs, he exuded them.
 “Everything he said was a potential song,” a colleague remembered.
 “He spoke in songs.”